cs3217-2223/group-project-sotravel/Sotravel/docs/sprint-2-report.md

 ### In-app instant messaging

--   Provides an easy means of communication between group members or from user to user
+-   Provides an easy means of communication between group members
 -   Helps to ensure a degree of privacy as users do not need to share more personal information like Telegram handle or phone number